Luton Surveyors - RICS HomeBuyer Reports, Building Surveys and Valuations

 RICs 'Red Book' Valuation

-Written market valuation of your property including Help To Buy, Shared Ownership and for inheritance tax purposes*.
+Written market valuation of your property including Help To Buy, Shared Ownership and for inheritance tax purposes*. *Valuations and rebuild costs can be added to a Building Survey on request, for an additional fee.

 Discover the Perfect Survey Solutions for Your Luton Property: Homebuyer, Building or Valuation